-Internal Revenue Service

-Department of the Treasury

-Index Number: 877.01-00

-Washington, DC 20224

-Number: 199931023 Release Date: 8/6/1999 Person to Contact:

-Telephone Number:

-Refer Reply To:

-CC:INTL:Br1-PLR-115110-97

-Date:

-May 6, 1999

-TY:
+Internal Revenue Service Department of the Treasury Index Number: 877.07-00 Washington, DC 20224 Number: 200031036 Release Date: 8/4/2000 Person to Contact: Telephone Number: Refer Reply To: CC:INTL:BR1-PLR-116160-99 ^{Date:} May 5, 2000 DO: TY:

+Legend

 A =

-Country B =
+Date B =

-Year C =
+Country C =

-Year D =

-Year E =

-Dear
+Dear :

-This is in response to a letter dated July 4, 1997, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was received in a letter dated January 26, 1999.
+This is in response to a letter dated September 23, 1999, and a supplemental letter dated February 16, 2000, submitted by A's authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship will not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
 The information submitted for consideration is substantially as set forth below.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
+The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
 While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.